-The integration of Health and Social Care is the largest piece of public service reform ever undertaken in Scotland, therefore a range of agencies are taking a continuing interest in how it is progressing.
-The Third Sector Health & Social Care Support team also tries to capture information and intelligence about what is happening on the ground across Scotland.
+The integration of Health and Social Care is the largest piece of public service reform ever undertaken in Scotland.
+The Integration Support team also tries to capture information and intelligence about what is happening on the ground across Scotland.
 This information is used to inform the content of our programme and to provide feedback to the Scottish Government and other interested parties about the third sector’s experience of integration.

 The Third Sector Perspective

-Between April and July 2016 the Third Sector Health & Social Care Support Team gathered information from the third sector about its experience of integration to date.
-This information was collation into the Third Sector Health and Social Care Support Team Scoping Report September 2016 (PDF – This link will take you away from our website)
+Between April and July 2016 the Integration Support Team (then the Third Sector Health and Social Care Support Team)gathered information from the third sector about its experience of integration to date.
+This information was collated into the Integration Support Team Scoping Report September 2016 (PDF – This link will take you away from our website)

 The report we produced as a result of this activity provides information about the challenges from the perspective of:-

 - The Third Sector Interfaces across Scotland who are trying to support and enable the sector’s engagement in the process;